Whatever Remains Must Be True: Filtering Drives Reasoning in LLMs, Shaping Diversity: Experiments

 \paragraph{Training} All trainings are done on a single node of 4xA100 with 28 CPUs dedicated for running proof assessment in parallel.
 Due to the high variance in \textsc{Lean} compilation and verification time, the reward function is executed asynchronously.
 All training scripts are based on \textsc{veRL}~\citep{sheng2024hybridflow}.
 By default, since we use a verifiable reward, we follow \citet{mistral-ai_magistral_2025,liu2025understanding} and disable advantage normalization while setting the KL divergence penalty to $\beta=0$.
-For all $\alpha$-DPG training, \rev{the clipping value is set to $M=10$} and the partition function is constrained on the lower side as $Z_x \geq \epsilon$ with $\epsilon = 1e^{-4}$.
-For all problems in the training set, we pre-compute it as the average verifier score of 128 samples from the base model \rev{(see App. \ref{app:z_estimation} for more details)}, setting it to $\epsilon$ if the problem was not solved.
-We fix the maximum response length to 1024 tokens.
-We use this last value as the normalization constant in the policy loss computation.
-For all $\alpha$-DPG runs we set batch size to $bz=128$ and rollout size to $K = 4$ for total batch size of 512 sequences \rev{(which is the same for all baselines)} and train for 200 iterations ($\approx$ 3 epochs).
+For all $\alpha$-DPG training, we set the clipping value to $M=10$, train on float16 following ~\citet{qi_defeating_2025}, and constrain the partition function on the lower side as $Z_x \geq \epsilon$ with $\epsilon = 1e^{-4}$.
+The partition function is computed online using the sampled responses for each problem, thus not incurring any additional computational cost with respect to baseline methods.
+See App. \ref{app:z_estimation} for more details on the estimation of Z and an ablation experiment using more samples to compute the partition function.
+Across all methods, we fix the maximum response length to 1024 tokens and use $512$ generated sequences per step for $200$ iterations ($\approx$ 3 epochs).
+See App. \ref{app:additional-experiment-details} for additional details on hyperparameters.

 \paragraph{Evaluation Metric} To evaluate model performance on reasoning and generation tasks, we report \textbf{\texttt{pass@k}}~\citep{chen_et_al_evaluating_2021}, a standard metric widely used in code generation and problem-solving benchmarks.
 The metric measures the probability that at least one correct solution is found within the top-$k$ sampled outputs of the model.
-For a problem with $n$ generated outputs \rev{with $n\geq k$}, of which $c$ are correct, \rev{an unbiased estimate of the } probability that at least one of $k$ sampled outputs is correct is \citep{chen_et_al_evaluating_2021}
+For a problem with $n$ generated outputs with $n\geq k$, of which $c$ are correct, an unbiased estimate of the probability that at least one of $k$ sampled outputs is correct is \citep{chen_et_al_evaluating_2021}